Midnapore: History

-Khudiram Bose was born in the Habibpur in 1889 and studied at Midnapore Collegiate School up to the eight standard.
+Khudiram Bose was born in the Habibpur in 1889 and studied at Tamluk and the Midnapore Collegiate School up to the eight standard.
 He was first caught by a policeman for distributing seditious leaflets in Midnapore in 1906.
 He was an anarchist and protested against the moderate policies of Surendranath Banerjea.
 Khudiram was sentenced to death for a failed attempt to kill Magistrate Kingsford.
 Satyendranath was executed on 21 November 1908.
 Noted freedom fighter and Bengal Province Congress Committee President Birendranath Sasmal practised at the Midnapore High Court.

 Rishi Rajnarayan Basu, one-time tutor of Rabindranath Tagore, Asia's first Nobel Prize winner, was headmaster of the Zila School in 1850.
 He founded a girls' school, a night school for workers, and a public library.
 The Rajnarayan Basu Pathagar library is still in existence near Golkuar Chowk.

 Not only Hindu activists, but also Muslim statesmen originated or spent time in Midnapore.
 Huseyn Shaheed Suhrawardy Second Chief Minister of Bengal during British Period, Prominent leader of Awami league, a major political party in Bangladesh, and the fifth Prime Minister of Pakistan, hailed from a prominent family of Midnapore.

 The Mallick Zamindars also ruled over an extensively large area during the British rule.
 They also built the Jagannath Temple of Midnapore.
 The Zamindari house declined after independence but the palace can still be seen at Mallick Chowk at Barabazaar.
 The palace also has a Durga manch in it and a Krishna temple in it.

+The Hijli Kingdom, also known as the Khasalgarh Kingdom, was another local ruling dynasty.

+The conflict began in 1359 CE when King Haridas offered support to Sikandar Shah, the Sultan of Gaur, only on the condition that he stop the oppression of the Hindu population.
+The Sultan rejected this condition and eventually lost against Delhi.

+In 1367 CE, Sikandar Shah suddenly attacked Hijli with 80,000 Pathan soldiers and a large navy.
+King Haridas, along with his powerful Mahishya army and navy, stood firm on the banks of the Rasulpur River, and won in the ensuing conflict.